-We further highlighted the existence of correlations between local κ -fields in inherent structures that underlie equilibrium states and particle mobility in the ancestral supercooled liquid.
-These correlations reinforce the causality of the observed relation between bulk mesoscopic elasticity and supercooled liquid dynamics.
-We also show that $\Delta E \propto \kappa$ breaks down for two other well studied glassforming models, namely, the SS and SW models.
-We have shown that this breakdown correlates with a dramatic increase in the degree of fragmentation/granularity of these respective models' PELs, as illustrated by the cartoon in Fig. 8.
-Finally, we established that on the local (particle) level, the spatial correlation between low- κ regions-indicative of the loci of soft quasilocalized excitations-and high-mobility regions gradually deteriorates as the degree of PEL fragmentation/granularity is increased.
+and SW models.
+We propose that this breakdown stems from a dramatic difference in the degree of fragmentation/granularity of these respective models' PELs, as illustrated by the cartoon in Fig. 8.
+Finally, we established that on the local (particle) level, the spatial correlation between low- $\kappa$ regions - indicative of the loci of soft quasilocalized excitations - and high-mobility regions gradually deteriorates as the degree of PEL fragmentation/granularity is increased.

-We stress that we tested a hypothesis that may be deemed as excessively simple; inspired by the shoving model,8 we posited that upon lowering the temperature, the relevant energy barriers for relaxation in the viscous liquid are proportional to the characteristic curvature κ of QLMs.
-We agree with Goldstein's assertion in his seminal paper on the potential energy barrier picture of viscous liquids92 that "[t]here is every reason to think that the viscosity of a liquid is a property sensitive to fine details of the laws of force between the individual molecules of the liquid, as well as to the presence or absence of internal molecular degrees of freedom.
-No theory $[\cdots]$ with a major stress laid on one or another thermodynamic property, itself a gross average over all the complexities of molecular interaction and shape, is going to be anything better than semiquantitative in character."
-He added, however, that there exists "an extremely useful role for crude theories of viscosity: Those that are found to be successful may suggest directions for more theoretically oriented and rigorous approaches to follow."
-Judged by this standard, we have exceeded expectations by identifying a bulk-average quantity that quantitatively predicts the structural relaxation over the entire (simulationally accessible) viscous range in two commonly studied glassformers.
+We stress that we tested a hypothesis that may be deemed as excessively simple; inspired by the shoving model, we posited that upon lowering the temperature, the relevant energy barriers for relaxation in the viscous liquid are proportional to the characteristic curvature $\kappa$ of QLMs.
+We agree with Goldstein's assertion in his seminal paper on the potential energy barrier picture of viscous liquids that "[t]here is every reason to think

-Our results for models that obey $\Delta E \propto \kappa$ reinforce the hypothesis-established by the early findings of Refs.
-43-46-that

 FIG. 8.
+The cartoons illustrate the difference between the PELs of 'simple' glass forming models [panel (a), schematically representing e.g. the IPL and mBLJ models], whose supercooled dynamics appear to be controlled by mesoelastic properties, and highly granular PELs [panel (b), schematically representing e.g. the SW and SS models], associated with models in which dynamics appear to be indifferent to underlying inherent-state elastic properties.
+Similar illustrations can be found in previous literature.23,83-85 that the viscosity of a liquid is a property sensitive to fine details of the laws of force between the individual molecules of the liquid, as well as to the presence or absence of internal molecular degrees of freedom.
+No theory [...] with a major stress laid on one or another thermodynamic property, itself a gross average over all the complexities of molecular interaction and shape, is going to be anything better than semiquantitative in character".
+He added, however, that there exists "an extremely useful role for crude theories of viscosity: those that are found to be successful may suggest directions for more theoretically oriented and rigorous approaches to follow."
+Judged by this standard, we have exceeded expectations by identifying a bulk-average quantity that quantitatively predicts the structural relaxation over the entire (simulationaly accessible) viscous range in commonly studied glassformers.

-The cartoons illustrate the difference between the PELs of "simple" glassforming models [panel (a), schematically representing, e.g., the IPL and mBLJ models], whose supercooled dynamics appear to be controlled by mesoelastic properties, and highly granular PELs [panel (b), schematically representing, e.g., the SW and SS models], associated with models in which dynamics appear to be indifferent to underlying inherent structure elastic properties.
-Similar illustrations can be found in the previous literature.^{3,24,89,90} mesoscopic elasticity and soft quasilocalized excitations should play an important role in future theories of viscosity, dynamical heterogeneity, and facilitation.
-This idea is strengthened by the work of Ref.
-93, which demonstrates that dynamical facilitation is elastically mediated.
-Combined, these results suggest that QLMs' mutual interaction may be the underlying mechanism of dynamical facilitation, in analogy to how QLMs' collective dynamics determine plastic flow under shear deformation. $^{94-97}$ These important questions underline the necessity of reliably extracting the full field of soft QLMs (a study that is currently under way).
-Furthermore, it would be interesting to correlate the local particle mobility with micromechanical properties of soft QLMs such as their stiffness and anharmonicity of their associated local energies, 61 especially under shear.
-Finally, the connection between mesoscopic elasticity and structural relaxation should be verified out of equilibrium (below T_g).
+Our results for models that obey $\Delta E \propto \kappa$ reinforce the idea - established by the early findings of Refs.
+41- 44 - that mesoscopic elasticity and soft quasilocalized excitations should play an important role in future theories of viscosity, dynamical heterogeneity and facilitation.
+Our results are fully consistent with the work of Ref.
+88, which demonstrates that dynamical facilitation is elastically mediated.
+This underlines the necessity of reliably extracting the full field of soft QLMs (a study that is currently underway), and points to QLMs' mutual interaction - and how it is correlated with dynamical facilitation - as an important direction of future research.
+Furthermore, it would be interesting to correlate local particle mobility with micromechanical properties of soft QLMs such as their stiffness and anharmonicity of their associated local energies, especially under shear.
+Finally, the connection between mesoscopic elasticity and structural relaxation should be verified out of equilibrium (below $T_q$ ).